datawire/ambassador-docs/topics/running/debugging.md

     [2018-10-10 12:27:01.977][21][info][main] source/server/drain_manager_impl.cc:63] shutting down parent after drain
     ```

-## Examine Pod and Container contents
+## Examine Pod and container contents

 You can examine the contents of the Ambassador Pod for issues, such as if volume mounts are correct and TLS certificates are present in the required directory, to determine if the Pod has the latest Ambassador configuration, or if the generated Envoy configuration is correct or as expected.
 In these instructions, we will look for problems related to the Envoy configuration.